Xi meets with Indonesian president-elect - ExBulletin

 Xi meets with Indonesian president-elect

-Chinese President Xi Jinping speaks with President-elect of the Republic of Indonesia Prabowo Subianto at the Great Hall of the People in Beijing, capital of China, April 1, 2024.
-(Xinhua/Yao Dawei)

-BEIJING, April 1 (Xinhua) — Chinese President Xi Jinping held talks with visiting President-elect of the Republic of Indonesia and General Chairman of the Indonesian Great Movement Party Prabowo Subianto in Beijing on Monday.
+BEIJING, April 1 — Chinese President Xi Jinping held talks with visiting President-elect of the Republic of Indonesia and General Chairman of the Greater Indonesia Movement Party Prabowo Subianto in Beijing on Monday.

 Xi congratulated Prabowo on his election victory and asked Prabowo to convey his sincere greetings and best wishes to President Joko Widodo.

-Recalling the rapid and fruitful development of bilateral relations over the past decade under the leadership of the two heads of state, Xi said the two sides have made the Jakarta-Bandung high-speed railway an example of cooperation high-quality bilateral cooperation and had entered a new stage of bilateral cooperation. build a community of destiny.
+Recalling the rapid and fruitful development of bilateral relations over the past decade under the leadership of the two heads of state, Xi said the two sides have made the Jakarta-Bandung high-speed railway an example of cooperation high quality bilateral and had entered a new stage of construction. a community of shared destiny.

 China views its relations with Indonesia from a strategic and long-term perspective and is willing to deepen comprehensive strategic cooperation with Indonesia, Xi said.